eformat/prometheus-grafana/README.md

 This repository contains OpenShift template copies (some with slight modfiications as noted) so the install can be run offline if required.

+We end up with a - Grafana + Wizzy + Promtheus + Node Exporter design.

 ### Prometheus for Cluster/Operations Setup

 Prometheus can be installed into an OpenShift cluster using an ansible playbook as per the OpenShift product documentation.
 It consists of: